NREL/ROSCO/docs/index.rst

    :Version: |release|
    :Date: |today|

-NREL's Reference OpenSource Controller (ROSCO) toolbox for wind turbine applications is a toolbox designed to ease controller implementation for the wind turbine researcher.
-The purpose of these documents is to provide information for the use of the ROSCO related toolchain.
+NREL's Reference OpenSource Controller (ROSCO) tool-set for wind turbine applications designed to ease controller implementation for the wind turbine researcher.
+The purpose of these documents is to provide information for the use of the tool-set.

-Figure :numref:`fig-RT` shows the general workflow for the ROSCO toolchain.
+Figure :numref:`fig-RT` shows the general workflow for the ROSCO tool-chain.

 .. _fig-RT:
 .. figure:: /source/figures/ROSCO_toolbox.png